-I would like to thank my parents and siblings for their support throughout this project.
-I also want to thank Dr. Maria Polukarov for her guidance on this project.
+I thank my parents and siblings for their support throughout this project.
+I also want to thank Dr Maria Polukarov for her guidance on this project.
 Finally, I want to thank the Stack Overflow community for existing.

 Abstract

 Programming Language Understanding (PLU) is a field of Artificial Intelligence and Machine Learning that seeks to find the most suitable Deep Learning (DL) models for carrying out learning tasks on source code.
-The emphasis here is on DL models because non-DL there are other machine learning models that can be applied to understand programs.
-This project takes this core objective of PLU and aims to compare the performance of mainstream DL models to the performance of non-DL machine learning models using three different data structures that can be used to represent source code: text, trees and graphs.
-This project is a research project aimed at finding out which DL models are the most suitable for understanding source code alongside finding out which of these three data structures is the most suitable for the task.
+The emphasis here is on DL models because other non-DL machine learning models can be applied to understand programs.
+This project takes this core objective of PLU and aims to compare the performance of mainstream DL models to the performance of non-DL machine learning models using three different data structures.
+These data structures are text, trees and graphs.
+This research project aims to determine which DL models are the most suitable for understanding source code and which of these three data structures is the most ideal for the task.
 This project also goes beyond PLU using deep learning models.
 It looks at the performances of select non-DL models to see which model and data structure is best suited for learning tasks on source code overall.

 Contents